liferay/liferay-docs/discover/portal/articles/130-forms/03-form-rules/05-autofill-rules.markdown

 Before configuring an autofill rule,
 [set up a data provider](/discover/portal/-/knowledge_base/7-1/data-providers).
-That's how the autofilled field(s) is populated.
+That's how autofilled fields are populated.
 Pay careful attention to the input and output parameters you choose when setting up the rule.

 To follow this example: